signifyd/magento1/docs/PAYMENT-DETAILS.md

 ## Built in helpers

-Here is a list of the payment methods that have a built in helper on the extension and which have data being collected so far.
-If the cardholder name is not found, billing first and last name will be used.
+Here is a list of the payment methods that have a built in helper on the extension and will have payment data collected.
+If the cardholder name is not found, the billing first and last name will be used.

 ### Authorize.Net
 - Code: authorizenet